R&D Oriented Tax Advisory

 With Indian entities (including Global Corporations having R&D Operations in India) nowadays becoming more and more Research (R&D) oriented, it is imperative that Research expenditure forms a large component of the overall entity expenses, and therefore any regulatory policy/scheme that can help put at least partial relief to such organizations and/or give incentives to conduct more extensive/comprehensive R&D would be more than welcome.
-However, due to paucity of time, lack of research and/or understanding of policy framework/relevant provisions, and/or incorrect guidance from professionals in the Industry, or any other pertinent reason, it is being seen that most entities do not take leverage of the provisions and hence either end up paying more-than-due tax or fail to take benefits available from the current provisions.
+However, due to paucity of time, lack of research and/or understanding of policy framework/relevant provisions, and/or incorrect guidance from professionals in the industry, or any other pertinent reason, it is being seen that most entities do not take leverage of the provisions and hence either ends up paying more-than-due tax or fail to take benefits available from the current provisions.

 To start with, one of the most commonly adopted and popular schemes these days is registration of an entity (a new formed entity) as a Startup Under the Startup India Action Plan of DIPP, comprehensive details of which can be seen here, basis which the qualifying entities that obtain the recognition as a Startup can apply for Tax exemption under section 80 IAC of the Income Tax Act, upon clearance of which, the Startup can avail tax holiday for 3 consecutive financial years out of its first ten years since incorporation.
 The start up can avail Tax Exemption under Section 56 of the Income Tax Act in the event the Aggregate amount of paid up share capital and share premium of the Startup after the proposed issue of share, if any, does not exceed INR 25 Crore.
 Additional details of conditions under which the Tax Exemption under Section 56 of the Income Tax Act would be given can be reviewed in the circular here.

 The scheme has also made the cost of obtaining and registering Intellectual Properties (IPs) significantly cost-effective for Start-Ups.
-The Scheme for Facilitating Start-Ups Intellectual Property Protection (SIPP) facilitates registration of Patents, Designs and Trademarks for Start-Ups, wherein, under the scheme the Startups only need to bear the statutory/ official fees for registration of IPs, that too at significantly reduced official fees, and the registration is handled through government appointed facilitators.
-Professional fees payable to facilitators is to be paid by Government (through IP Registries) and not by Start-Ups.
+The Scheme for Facilitating Start-Ups Intellectual Property Protection (SIPP) facilitates registration of Patents, Designs and Trademarks for Start-Ups, wherein, under the scheme the Startups only need to bear the statutory/ official fees for registration of IPs, that too at significantly reduced official fees, and the registration is handled through government-appointed facilitators.
+Professional fees payable to facilitators are to be paid by Government (through IP Registries) and not by Start-Ups.

 A number of other Schemes backed by the Government can be seen on the DPIIT website here, which include schemes pertaining to bank loans at reduced interest rates (such as by SIDBI), IP Protection outside India (such as by BIRAC and MEITY), Industry Support/Cooperation Schemes, among many other Industry specific schemes.

-A few more incentives introduced by the Government to encourage R&D by industry include write off of revenue and capital expenditure on R&D, weighted tax deduction on sponsored research programmes of industry with National Laboratories/Universities /IITs; accelerated depreciation allowance on plant and machinery set up indigenous technology, custom duty exemption on goods imported for use in Government funded R&D projects, excise duty waiver for 3 years on goods produced based on indigenous technologies and duly patented in any two of the countries out of India, European Union(One Country), USA and Japan.
+A few more incentives introduced by the Government to encourage R&D by industry include writing off of revenue and capital expenditure on R&D, weighted tax deduction on sponsored research programs of the industry with National Laboratories/Universities /IITs; accelerated depreciation allowance on plant and machinery set up indigenous technology, custom duty exemption on goods imported for use in Government funded R&D projects, excise duty waiver for 3 years on goods produced based on indigenous technologies and duly patented in any two of the countries out of India, European Union(One Country), USA and Japan.

 Scientific & Industrial Research Organizations in the area of Medical Agriculture, Natural and Applied Sciences and Social Sciences recognized by DSIR are eligible for notification under Section 35 (1) (ii)(iii) of I.T Act 1961 and also for availing Custom and Excise duty exemption.